thomaseibner/snowflake-provisioning/README.md

   --tag TAG             Add a single tag_name=value to object
 ```

 By default the script prints the DDL to STDOUT.
-This is to allow for pushing the create/drop (rollback) output into a snowchange/schemachange pipeline for execution.
+This is to allow for pushing the create/drop (rollback) output
+into a snowchange/schemachange pipeline for execution.

 ### Creating and Dropping Warehouses

-The simplest way to show how a sample warehouse could be provisioned is to run it with the [default configuration](wh-config.json) and simply provide a name:
+The simplest way to show how a sample warehouse could be provisioned is to run the script with the
+[default configuration](wh-config.json) and simply provide a name.
+As part of the validation the script performs
+on the parameters for each type of object the name is validated against the allowed object names in Snowflake.
 ```
 $ ./sf_create_obj warehouse TEST_WH
 CREATE WAREHOUSE IF NOT EXISTS TEST_WH